mafernando/laravel-app/readme.md

 ### Installation

+Clone the repository.

-Clone the repository and then run `docker-compose up` to spin up a Laravel app container connected to a MySQL db container.
+From inside the repo, run `docker-compose up` to spin up a Laravel app container and a MySQL db container.

-Attach to the app container using docker exec:
+Attach to the app container using `docker exec`:

 	$ docker exec -it laravelapp_app_1 /bin/bash